AMBA AHB 4 Channel DMA Controller

 Overview

-The DMA controller contains useful features such as incrementing and non-incrementing addressing and link list operation.
+The DMA controller contains useful features such incrementing and non-incrementing addressing and link list operation.
 Linked list support is useful for non-contiguous memory transfer operations.

 Key Features

-• AMBA® AHB Master/Slave DMA Controller
+• AMBA® AHB Master/Slave component DMA Controller

 • Four DMA Channels